-Range of Means for the Impact of Violence against Women in Barangay Central and Matiao, City of Mati.
+Range of Means for the Impact of Violence against Women in Barangay Central and Matiao.
+City of Mati.

+di di matido, on Or mater.

 Mean Value Weight Interpretation

-3.51-4.00 Very High This means that the Pre- This means that the Predictor of Violence
+3.51-4.00 Very High This means that the Predictor of Violence

 against women is always significant.